Rescue of Jews by Catholics during the Holocaust: Poland and the Zegota Council to Aid Jews

 Poland had the largest Jewish population in Europe before World War II.
 There were 3,500,000 Jews living in the Second Republic, about 10% of the general population.
 Between the German invasion of Poland in 1939, and the end of World War II, over 90% of Polish Jewry perished.
 Nevertheless, more Jews were rescued by Catholics in Poland than in any other nation.
 According to Davies, the number of Jews saved by Poles is conservatively estimated at 100,000–150,000.
 The number of sheltered Jews according to Lukas was "as high as 450,000" at one time.
 Professor Tomasz Strzembosz put the total number of Catholic Poles saving Jews at 1 million.
 Among the 108 Martyrs of World War II beatified in 1999 by Pope John Paul II, prominent place belongs to religious people murdered by Nazi Germany for saving Jews.

-Several hundred Christian Poles were summarily shot in open pits for sheltering Jews in the vicinity of the Słonim Ghetto, along with their priest, Adam Sztark.
-Sisters of the Immaculate Conception of the Blessed Virgin Mary were arrested and executed the following day for hiding Jewish children in their convent.
-Marta Kazimiera Wołowska, the superior of the convent, and Bogumiła Noiszewska, a doctor, were beatified by Pope John Paul II together with priest Adam Sztark.
-They were killed at the same time.
+In December 1942, several hundred Christian Poles were summarily shot in open pits for sheltering Jews in the vicinity of the Słonim Ghetto, along with their priest, Adam Sztark and two nuns.
+The nuns, Marta Kazimiera Wołowska, the superior of the convent, and Bogumiła Noiszewska, a doctor, were beatified by Pope John Paul II together with Father Sztark.
 In 2001, Sztark became the first Jesuit ever awarded the title of Righteous Among the Nations by the state of Israel.
 He had delivered food to the ghetto, purchased with cash donations from his parishioners.
 He also issued false certificates, personally sheltered Jewish refugees, and called upon all his congregation to help to save the ghetto residents.

 The memorial at Belzec death camp commemorates 600,000 murdered Jews, and 1,500 Poles who tried to save Jews.
 To date, Catholic Poles have been honoured as Righteous Among the Nations by Yad Vashem - constituting the largest national contingent.
 Hundreds of clergymen and nuns were involved in aiding Poland's Jews during the war, though precise numbers are difficult to confirm.
 From 1941, such aid carried the death penalty.
 Up to 50,000 Poles were executed by Nazi Germany solely as penalty for saving Jews.
 Gilbert notes that, in relation to the development of Poland's Jewish rescue networks, Yisrael Gutman wrote that "One particular sector of the intelligentsia - comprising both men of progressive views and devout Catholics who worked with unrelenting devotion to rescue Jews - was of singular importance" and from these circles grew Zegota, the Council for the Assistance to the Jews.